 You need protective covenants—a set of parameters to determine how much of your time, energy, and effort you can spend on priorities set by others.
 In turn, this will help you justify your decision, and if that decision is yes, to rationalize the time commitment—and not regret the decision later.

 5. Set a limit on what you’re willing to do.
-Set limits, either in the number of hours or the extent to which you’ll take the work.
-This could take the form of offering to spend a couple hours a week on the phone, answering questions, brainstorming, or providing suggestions.
-Or you could critique the work already done, offering ideas to improve it.
-Personally, I’ve done (and still do) a lot of copywriting for small businesses who can’t afford a full-time copywriter or ad agency.
-Some of these projects have been for new startups with owners who knew very little about marketing, the nuts and bolts of writing a compelling offer, or how to lay out a display ad.
-I did the work because I knew their business and market as well as they did, and by adding a few tweaks, could enhance their perceived value to potential customers.
+Set limits, either in the number of hours or the extent to which you’ll complete the work.
+This could take the form of offering to spend a couple of hours a week on the phone, answering questions, brainstorming, or providing suggestions.
+Or, you could critique the work already done, offering ideas to improve it.
+Personally, I’ve done (and still do) a lot of copywriting for small businesses that can’t afford a full-time copywriter or ad agency.
+Some of these projects have been for new startups with owners who knew very little about the nuts and bolts of writing a compelling offer or how to use graphics to increase reader engagement.
+I was able to do the work quickly and effectively because I knew their business and market as well as they did, and by adding a few tweaks, could increase the perceived value of their products and services to potential customers.

 It’s difficult to say “no” to someone who’s counting on you, especially if it’s someone with whom you have a continuing relationship.
-And yet, always saying “yes” can result in requests from others taking over your life.
+And yet, always saying “yes” can result in a lack of progress on your own work.
 Protect your time the same way a bank protects its money—accounting for every hour in and every hour out.
 By establishing limits, you’ll take the first step toward getting the most from your time—regardless of whether you spend it advancing your own career or in the service others.